JoGist/RC-VGDatabase/README.md

 ## Dependencies
-In order to build and run the Rails server in your machine, you must have installed:
+In order to build and run the Rails server in your machine, you must have already installed and configured:
 *   _Ruby 2.4_
 *   _Rails 6_
 *   _Bundler 2_
+*   _Redis server (any version)_
 *   _Postgres 9 or above_
 *   _JavaScript (any version)_